-Getting a T-shaped stick inserted into your uterus may sound like no-go territory, but more people are interested in this birth control method.
-Appointments related to IUDs have seen a 21.6 percent increase since November 2016.
+Getting a piece of plastic inserted into your body may sound like no-go territory, but more and more people are interested in this birth control method.
+According to 2019 research, appointments related to IUDs increased by 21.6% since November 2016.

-“Young women are pulled in so many directions, and worrying about birth control shouldn’t be one of them,” says Elise M., a 24-year-old who’s had her copper IUD for 3 years.
+“Young women are pulled in so many directions, and worrying about birth control shouldn’t be one of them,” says Elise M., a 24-year-old who’s had a copper IUD for 3 years.

-And she’s right: Getting accurate and helpful information shouldn’t be so hard.
-We need to set straight the myths about infections, pain, and inconvenience.
+And she’s right: Getting accurate and helpful information shouldn’t be hard.

 So we asked other folks* who can say, “been there, done that (and will do it again!)” about their experiences.
-Plus, we’ll tell you how to handle the side effects most people don’t talk about.
-Here’s what you need to know to navigate your IUD experience.
+Plus, we’ll tell you how to handle the side effects most people don’t discuss.

 *Some names have been changed at the request of interviewees.